indigits/sparse-plex/docs/book/pursuit/omp/fast_omp.rst

 in `OMPBOX`_.

 This is written in C and uses the
-BLAS and LAPACK features available in MATLAB.
+BLAS and LAPACK features available in
+MATLAB MEX extensions.
 The implementation is available in the function `spx.fast.omp`_.
 The corresponding C code is in `omp.c`_.